Create a

 The benefits of providing paid time off

 Given the challenges above, leaders and managers must understand the value of providing and encouraging time away from the job to tend to personal needs and matters.
-The most obvious and yet overlooked reason is that employees are unavoidably distracted from performing their duties when encountering personal issues at home.
+The most obvious yet overlooked reason is that employees are unavoidably distracted from performing their duties when they encounter personal issues at home.
 Sick children, car troubles, a significant other’s mental health crisis, etc., even occurrences or events that bring personal satisfaction and joy can be distracting, such as a new home closing, an alumni event, a school play, or an annual tennis tournament.

 Providing paid time off to attend to such issues and events has numerous advantages, including improvements in: